BOSSGAMERDAD's Risk Assessment Guide: 6 Real-World Scenarios for Better Decision Making

 1. Define Objectives:

-• Clarify your family planning goals and desired lifestyle changes.
+• Clarify your family planning goals and timeline

 2. Identify Risks: